 score()

-now requires columns called "observed" and "predicted" and "model".
-The column quantile
+now requires columns called "observed" and "predicted" (some functions still assume the existence of a model

 was renamed to quantile_level